 The decision to designate November as Black Catholic History Month, also depended on the fact that a number of important dates to Catholics of African descent fell within this month.

-• Nov.
+- Nov.
 1 All Saints Day: an opportunity to review the lives of the hundreds of Saints of African descent in the first 300 years of the Church.

-• Nov.
+- Nov.
 2 All Souls Day: a time to remember all those African lost to cruel treatment in the Middle Passage crossing of the Atlantic Ocean.

-• Nov.
+- Nov.
 3 Martin de Porres became the first black American saint.
 He was canonized by Pope John XXIII on May 16, 1962.
 Throughout his life, St. Martin de Porres exemplified God’s love for all people, regardless of their level in society.

-• Nov.
+- Nov.
 13 The birth of St. Augustine in 354 A.D., the first Doctor of the Church from North Africa.

-• Nov.
+- Nov.
 20 The death of Zumbi of Palmares in Brazil, South American founder of a free state for Blacks.

 According to the Pew Research Center, of the 200 million people of African descent in the Roman Catholic Church throughout the world, over 173 million of them live in the African continent.
 The largest percentage of growth in the Catholic population over the last 100 years, occurred in sub-Saharan Africa.

 According to the United States Conference of Catholic Bishops, there are over 3 million African American Catholics in the U.S. Today, there are 250 African American priests, 437 deacons, and 75 men of African descent in seminary formation for the priesthood in the United States.
 There are 5 living African American bishops, of who two head U.S. dioceses.
-One of them, the Archbishop of Washington, will be elevated to the College of Cardinals on November 28, 2020.
+One of them, the Archbishop of Washington, was elevated to the College of Cardinals on November 28, 2020.
 There are also 400 African American religious sisters and 50 religious brothers in the United States.

 History of Black Catholics